Bypass navigation bar

 A unique educational partnership between North Lake College and the construction industry aims to provide trained workers at all levels to the more than 1,300 construction companies in North Texas.

-Course offerings include construction management, construction technology, masonry, plumbing, commercial heating and air conditioning, and glazing.
+Course offerings include construction management, construction technology, masonry, plumbing, and commercial heating and air conditioning.

 Students are encouraged to join professional organizations such as:

 You might also be interested in other programs in Construction, Management and Business Administration or Technical/Mechanical.

 See a chart of degree plans by college or visit the credit programs home page.